Your Ultimate Guide to a Successful Photoshoot

 ❌ 1.
 Trying a New Skincare or Beauty Routine Right Before the Shoot

-We get it—you want to glow.
+We get it—you want to glow!
 But introducing new products, facials, or harsh exfoliants just days before your shoot can cause redness, irritation, or unexpected breakouts.

-✔️ What to do instead:Stick to your usual routine.
-Keep skin hydrated and calm.
+✔️ What to do instead: Stick to your usual routine.
+Keep your skin hydrated and calm.
 If you want to schedule a facial, do it at least 7–10 days before your shoot.

 ❌ 2.
 Skipping Meals or Water

-✔️ What to do instead:Eat a light, healthy meal before your session.
-Stay hydrated the day before and the morning of.
+✔️ What to do instead: Eat a light, healthy meal before your session.
+Stay hydrated the day before and the morning of the shoot.
 You’ll feel stronger, brighter, and more grounded in your body.

 ❌ 3.
 Wearing Clothes You’ve Never Tried On Before